felixgontier/dcase-2023-baseline/README.md

 $ pip install -r requirements_pip.txt
 ````

+The audio encoder of the baseline system is initialized with trained weights from the retrieval subtask baseline.
+The corresponding checkpoint `audio_encoder.pth` is hosted on [Zenodo](https://zenodo.org/record/7752975).

+ 1. Download `audio_encoder.pth` from the Zenodo repository and place it in the root baseline directory.

 Lastly, the [caption-evaluation-tools](https://github.com/audio-captioning/caption-evaluation-tools) is needed for evaluation.

  1. Download and extract the repository in the baseline root directory.